 But likely the biggest draw when it comes to innovative customer experience technology is the Microsoft store.

-There, shoppers are greeted by two different robotic customer interactions – the robot Pepper which is a big favorite with the young, and even the old, and Beam – a telepresence robot providing Skype video interaction on a mobile stand. via a computer video system.
+There, shoppers are greeted by two different robotic customer interactions – the robot Pepper which is a big favorite with the young, and even the old, and Beam – a telepresence robot providing video interaction, due to proprietary software, on a mobile stand via a computer video system.

 The store's Pepper is a humanoid robot developed by SoftBank Robotics and can read human emotions.
 It is programmed to provide Microsoft product information and eager to share product insight as well as encouraging social media engagement via selfies.
 Pepper even dances with shoppers.